 Facing domestic violence charges can be incredibly stressful and result in many repercussions.
 Criminal charges are severe and can even be life-changing.
 Because of this, it can be troubling to face the criminal process without the guidance of an experienced Domestic Violence Lawyer serving Oakland, California.
 If you have been charged, you will have several questions about domestic violence charges and how best to move forward.
 By contacting The Hallinan Law Firm, we can assist you in answering your questions and providing you with the experience that you need.

 Domestic violence is an act that is often an abusive act that is committed by a partner or family member.
 Usually, the abuse is both physical and emotional over an extended period.
 Domestic violence charges can range in severity, and there are often several factors that might be taken into consideration, such as, whether injuries resulted, and a child was present when the violence occurred.
 Our Oakland, CA Domestic Violence Lawyer shares that in addition to a domestic violence charge, assault and battery may also result.

 What consequences could I face from a domestic violence conviction?

 No one wants to contend with the consequences of a conviction.
 A domestic violence conviction can result in a variety of short and long term consequences.
 Depending upon the details surrounding the case, you could be facing either a misdemeanor or felony charge.
-This will depend upon the severity of charges and whether or not this is your first offense.
-Typical consequences if convicted, could include:
+This will depend upon the severity of charges and whether this is your first offense.
+Typical consequences, if convicted, could include:

 What should I do if law enforcement wants to question me?

-At what point should I consider legal counsel from Hallinan Law Firm?
+At what point should I consider legal counsel from The Hallinan Law Firm?

 A domestic violence charge can be stigmatizing, and naturally could result in long term consequences.
-Because of this, having Hallinan Law Firm by your side can ensure that you can put your best foot forward.
-For more information or to schedule an appointment, contact our domestic violence lawyer in Oakland, California, to get started.
+Because of this, having The Hallinan Law Firm by your side can ensure that you can put your best foot forward.
+For more information or to schedule an appointment, contact our Domestic Violence Lawyer in Oakland, California, to get started.